 They have two options to choose from:

 - Guaranteed acceptance: You are not required to answer health questions.
-Everyone, regardless of health, is guaranteed to be approved.
+Everyone, regardless of health, is guaranteed approval.

-- Simplified issue: There is no exam required, but you answer health questions.
-Qualification is based on your health history.
+- Simplified issue: No exam is required, but there are medical questions.
+Eligibility is based on your past and current health conditions.

-Instead, they would merely refund your premium payments plus interest (interest is on your premiums, not the death benefit).
+If you die in the first two years, they would only refund your premiums plus interest (interest is on your premiums, not the death benefit).

-Their term life option will expire after 10, 20, or 30 years, unlike their final expense plan.
+This life insurance coverage will expire after 10, 20, or 30 years, unlike their funeral insurance plan.

-Please note, which term length you can qualify for is determined by your age.
+Please note that your age determines which term length you can qualify for.
 For example, a 60-year-old will not be eligible for a 30-year term.

-First, do not expect to pay $7.49 per month.
-That price is for a healthy, non-smoking female purchasing $2,000 in coverage.
 Per their website, they claim $8,000 in coverage will cost $17-$252 per month.
-Your exact rate depends on your age, health, the amount of coverage you buy.
+Your exact rate depends on your age, health, and the amount of coverage you buy.

-Below is a table (rates are from their website) that shows precisely how much Opencare burial insurance plans cost.
+Below is a table taken from their website that shows how much Open Care burial insurance plans cost.

 |AGE||Female Non Smoker||Male Non Smoker||Female Smoker||Male Smoker|

-That is neither bad nor unique to the Opencare senior plan.
-All companies that sell guaranteed issue life insurance have a waiting period.
+That is neither bad nor unique to the Open Care senior plan.

-Their TV commercials make no mention of which final expense companies they represent.
-Sadly, their website does not provide much more insight.
+Their TV commercials do not mention which final expense companies they represent, nor does their website.

 Other than Mutual of Omaha, it’s completely unknown which other companies they represent.

-There isn’t anything negative about them on the internet, so there is no reason to believe they are untrustworthy.
+There isn’t anything negative about Open Care on the internet, so there is no reason to believe they are untrustworthy.

-When buying burial insurance coverage, you must compare offers from multiple insurance providers to ensure you’re getting the best deal for yourself and your family.
+When buying burial insurance coverage, you must compare offers from multiple providers to ensure you get the best deal for yourself and your family.

-We don’t know if Opencare can do that.
+It’s unknown if Open Care can do that.